Leonardo da Vinci machine gun

 When was the trebuchet catapult invented?

-The trebuchet, which appeared in the 12th century, is considered one of the most potent medieval siege engines.
+The trebuchet, which emerged in the 12th century, is regarded as one of the most formidable medieval siege engines.
 It used a counterweight system to hurl projectiles.

 When was the onager catapult invented?